Chapter 13: Personal Protective Equipment

 - Do not spread chemical contamination by handling common items such as books, phones, and doorknobs.

 Disposable (thin) latex gloves are often worn in the laboratory because they provide excellent dexterity and they are inexpensive.
 These gloves provide protection against dry chemicals but they do not provide adequate protection against the strong acids and bases, and organic solvents commonly used in laboratories.
-Disposable nitrile and chloroprene gloves provide better chemical resistance than do disposable latex gloves, and are recommended for general laboratory work where significant chemical contact is not expected (available through the UNR Chemical Stores, and most laboratory safety supply vendors).
+Disposable nitrile and chloroprene gloves provide better chemical resistance than do disposable latex gloves, and are recommended for general laboratory work where significant chemical contact is not expected (available through the University Chemical Stores, and most laboratory safety supply vendors).
 Regardless of the glove material, disposable gloves only provide protection against incidental chemical contact (occasional splash or spray).
 If contact with a chemical of concern occurs, the gloves should be removed immediately, hands washed, and new gloves obtained.

 Chemical Resistant Gloves